i-winxd/funkin-chart-generator-2/README.md

 #### TIME SIGNATURE CHANGES

+**NOTE: Time signature markers currently do not export in FL Studio if put in the playlist.
+They will only save by saving the piano roll.
+I need to figure out a workaround...**

 There is a proper way to handle time signatures... but we have some rules with the MIDI.
 Time signature changes are handled by time signature change markers in FL Studio.